 Often, clients request that she wear a tail of a specific color, and she’ll have to get it custom-made.
 But like any good mermaid, Melissa has learned there is much more to the profession than the quality of one’s tail: “It is one of many tools,” she says, “and, as with any business, no one thing guarantees success.”

-Melissa has managed to build out an impressive online fan base: her 134,000 YouTube followers has earned her a YouTube silver play button award (her channel has over 160,000,000 views), and her 600,000+ Facebook fans provide her with an endless stream of business.
+Melissa has managed to build out an impressive online fan base: 250,000,000 views, and her 1,000,000+ Facebook fans provide her with an endless stream of business.

 “My rates vary a lot based on what type of event the client requests,” she tells us, “but I will say that I do not get paid in sand dollars.”